xp44mm/Notebook/RxInAction/01 Reactive programming.md

 This chapter covered what being reactive means and how you can use Rx to implement reactive programming in your applications.

 * In reactive programming, you use time-variant variables that hold values that change by reacting to changes happening to their dependencies.
-You saw examples of these variables in the Shoppy example: location, connectivity, iconSize, and so on.
+You saw examples of these variables in the Shoppy example: location, connectivity, `iconSize`, and so on.

 * Rx is a library developed by Microsoft to implement reactive programming in.NET applications.

-  * In Rx, time-variant variables are abstracted by observable sequences that implement the `IObservable<T>` interface.
+* In Rx, time-variant variables are abstracted by observable sequences that implement the `IObservable<'T>` interface.

 * The observable is a producer of notifications, and observers subscribe to it to receive those notifications.

 * Each observer subscription is represented as `IDisposable` that allows unsubscribing at any time.

-  * Observers implement the `IObserver<T>` interface.
+* Observers implement the `IObserver<'T>` interface.

 * Observables can emit a notification with a payload, notify on its completion, and notify on an error.

 * After an observable notifies an observer on its completions or about an error, no more notifications will be emitted.

 * Observables don't always complete; they can be providers of potentially unbounded notifications.

 * Observables can be “quiet,” meaning they have never pushed any element and never will.

 * Rx provides operators that are used to create pipelines of querying, transformation, projections, and more in the same syntax that LINQ uses.

 * Marble diagrams are used to visualize the Rx pipelines.

 * Reactive systems are defined as being responsive, resilient, elastic, and message driven.
 These traits of reactive systems are defined in the Reactive Manifesto.

 * In a reactive system, Rx is placed in the message-driven slot, as the way you want to handle the messages the application is receiving.

 * Asynchronicity is one of the most important parts of being reactive, because it allows you to better use your resources and thus makes the application more responsive.

 * “Everything is a stream” explains why Rx makes it easy to work with any source, even if it's a data source such as a database.

 In the next chapter, you'll get the chance to build your first Rx application, and you'll compare it with writing the same application in the traditional event-handling way.
 You'll see for yourself how awesome Rx is.